ThreeSixtyGiving/standard/documentation/prepare-data.md

 However if you don’t currently collect information about your grants, you will need to start gathering that data in order to publish it using the 360Giving Data Standard.

 Depending on what range of information you want to start collecting, you can set up your own spreadsheet, fill out an adapted version of the 360Giving Spreadsheet Template or collect your data in a 360Giving Conversion Tool template.
+For further details see the options for publishing using a spreadsheet section [below.](https://standard.threesixtygiving.org/en/new-docs-style/prepare-data/#options-for-publishing-using-a-spreadsheet)

 #### Publishing with a grants management system
 If you use a grants management system provided by a software company it is unlikely that you will be able to build in 360Giving publishing into the system itself.
 However you should be able to set up and save a report to export the source information for your 360Giving data and convert it into the right formats in a spreadsheet.